Magnolia (film): Critical response

 In her review for The New York Times, Janet Maslin wrote, "But when that group sing-along arrives, Magnolia begins to self-destruct spectacularly.
 It's astonishing to see a film begin this brilliantly only to torpedo itself in its final hour," but went on to say that the film "was saved from its worst, most reductive ideas by the intimacy of the performances and the deeply felt distress signals given off by the cast".
 Philip French, in his review for The Observer, wrote, "But is the joyless universe he (Anderson) presents any more convincing than the Pollyanna optimism of traditional sitcoms?
 These lives are somehow too stunted and pathetic to achieve the level of tragedy".
 The Time critic Richard Schickel wrote: "The result is a hard-striving, convoluted movie, which never quite becomes the smoothly reciprocating engine Anderson (who did Boogie Nights) would like it to be."

 In an interview, Ingmar Bergman mentioned Magnolia as an example of the "strength of American cinema".
 Roger Ebert included the work in his "Great Movies" list in November 2008, saying, "As an act of filmmaking, it draws us in and doesn't let go."
 Total Film magazine placed it at number 4 in their list of 50 Best Movies in Total Film's lifetime.
 In 2008, it was named the 89th greatest movie of all time by Empire magazine in its issue of The 500 Greatest Movies of All Time.
 It received eight votes – five from critics and three from directors – in the British Film Institute's 2012 Sight & Sound polls.

 Following the film's release, Anderson said: "I really feel ...
 That Magnolia is, for better or worse, the best movie I'll ever make."
-Later, however, he came to consider it overlong; when asked in a Reddit AMA what he would tell himself to do if he could go back to when he shot the movie, his response was "Chill The Fuck Out and Cut Twenty Minutes."
+Later he came to consider it overlong; when asked in an interview what he would tell himself to do if he could go back to when he shot the film, his response was "Chill The Fuck Out and Cut Twenty Minutes."